artisanofcode-archive/python-twelvefactor/docs/schema.rst

 type
 ~~~~

-A function to convert the string value to the correct type, this can be the type
+A function to convert the string value to the correct type.
-itself or a factory method to convert the value to the desired type.

 When :class:`list`, :class:`tuple`, or :class:`set` are provided then the value
 will be interpreted as a comma separated list and interpreted based on the
 subtype setting.

-If no subtype is set then :class:`str` is assumed.
+If no type is set then :class:`str` is assumed.

 subtype
 ~~~~~~~

-A function to convert the string sub-value to the correct type, like with `type` this can be the type itself or a factory method.
+A function to convert the string sub-value to the correct type.

-If no type is set then :class:`str` is assumed.
+If no subtype is set then :class:`str` is assumed.

 mapper
 ~~~~~~